 NOTE - In Direct Vent installations, combustion air is taken from outdoors and flue gases are discharged outdoors.
 In Non-Direct Vent installations, combustion air is taken from indoors or ventilated attic or crawlspace and flue gases are discharged outdoors.

-Intake and exhaust pipe sizing -- Size pipe according to tables 6 and 7.
+Intake and exhaust pipe sizing -- Size pipe according to TABLE 6 (minimum) and TABLE 7 (maximum).
 Count all elbows inside and outside the home.
-Table 6 lists the minimum vent pipe lengths permitted.
-Table 7 lists the maximum pipe lengths permitted.